 What If You Have Pain Involving the Rotator Cuff?

 Unless you have a full tear, the injury will likely heal with conservative treatment.
 You’ll have to rest the shoulder and modify your activities so that you don’t place additional stress on it.
 Physical therapy can be of benefit too, specifically exercises that safely strengthen the injured shoulder and improve flexibility.
-If the pain is severe, some healthcare practitioners may offer a steroid injection to reduce the pain and inflammation.
+If the pain is severe, some healthcare practitioners may offer a steroid injection to reduce pain and inflammation.

 Preventing Rotator Cuff Tear Problems